+A persona is only useful if it's valid.
 If these details are accurate with respect to the data from your research, then you can use personas as a tool for imagining how any of the design ideas might fit into a person's life.
 If you just make someone up and their details aren't grounded in someone's reality, your persona will be useless, because your imagining will be fantasy.

 In addition to personas, you can also define scenarios, which capture what a person might attempt to do with something you design.
 A good scenario defines, who, what, when, where, why, how, and how often someone tries to accomplish a goal.
 A good scenario is specific, it specifies goals, but it does not specify interaction details (leaving those to be filled in with design ideas later).
-For example, here's a simple music listening scenario:
+For example, here's a simple dinnertime scenario:

 It's Friday at 7:30 pm and Andy is really tired after work.
 His wife isn't home yet—she had to stay late—and so while he'd normally eat out, he's not eager to go out alone, nor is he eager to make a big meal just for himself.
 He throws a frozen dinner in the microwave and heads to the living room to sit down on his couch to rest his legs.
 Once it's done, he takes it out, eats it far too fast, and spends the rest of the night regretting his poor diet and busy day.